 This blog post is a response to the article posted here: http://itsfoss.com/reasons-switch-linux-windows-xp/.
 I mean no disrespect to the author of this article with my replies.

-My responses are in purple and direct quotes from the article are in red.
+My responses are in black and direct quotes from the article are in red.

 1. It’s free

 Microsoft will force you to upgrade to Windows 8.1 which mean you’ll have to spend around $120 just for the OS.

 Linux OS on the other hand is completely free.
 If you choose to switch to Linux, you save at least hundred bucks.
 Sounds good enough a reason, ain’t it?

 Technically Microsoft is not forcing anyone to upgrade their OS.
 People can still use Windows XP if they choose to, but it is recommended to upgrade to a supported OS now.